 You can create a file and answer a few questions about your main characters.
 I spend hours or days knowing my major characters.
 You don’t have to go about it like that.
 You can do it in a few minutes and let the characters surprise you along the journey.

 Don’t know where to start?
 Write 10 things this character won’t share with random strangers.
-This is where you understand their fears, quirks, mother’s name, childhood crush, the most powerful to ever happened to them, etc. These details will pop up somewhere when writing the novel.
+This is where you understand their fears, quirks, mother’s name, childhood crush, the most powerful to ever happen to them, etc. These details will pop up somewhere when writing the novel.

 #5.
 Find a good idea